 On one side are amazing leaders like Jonathan Sposato, Chairman of Geekwire, gifted founder and leader of multiple successful companies and acquisitions, speaker, author and civic thinker, philanthropist and long-time personal friend.
-On the other side of the ideological divide are friends like Christopher Rufo, accomplished PBS and feature film documentarian, author and radio/television personality, one-time Seattle City Council Candidate, Georgetown grad, earning a master’s in government through the Harvard Extension School.
+On the other side of the ideological divide are friends like Christopher Rufo, accomplished PBS and feature film documentarian, author and radio/television personality, one-time Seattle City Council Candidate, and now conservative activist.
 To overgeneralize, these perspectives are from the left and the right, respectively.

 Each are exceptionally smart, well-intentioned, creative, accomplished and well-informed.
 Each of them value evidence and data.
-And, knowing them each personally, I guarantee they each want, at the most important high-level, the same general outcomes: fewer people homeless, more compassion and care for those in true need, increased public safety, and fewer people addicted.
+And, knowing them each personally, I guarantee they each want, at the most important high-level, the same general outcomes with respect to homelessness and addiction: fewer people homeless, more compassion and care for those in true need, increased public safety, and fewer people addicted.

 So why is reaching consensus on what to do so difficult?
 Is it just because one side believes a problem exists and another side doesn’t?
 Or is it because one side is “compassionate” and the other side just isn’t?
 I don’t think so.

 In listening to what each side is saying and watching what they are doing, it’s plain that each side not only wants their solution enacted, but very much wants to prevent the other side’s solution due to real and valid fears.